 Check that a container contains a nth element:

 Check that an element is changing.
-This is useful to check that some element that contains animation or video is updating (desktop web browser testing only):
+This is useful to check that some element that contains animation or video is updating (desktop web browser testing and Android only):

 You can also use a negative check: